-During the many years of ascetic exploits the Lord granted St Paul both discernment, and the power to cast out demons.
-When they brought a possessed youth to St Anthony, he guided the afflicted one to St Paul saying, “I cannot help the boy, for I have not received power over the Prince of the demons.
+During the many years of ascetic exploits the Lord granted Saint Paul both discernment, and the power to cast out demons.
+When they brought a possessed youth to Saint Anthony, he guided the afflicted one to Saint Paul saying, “I cannot help the boy, for I have not received power over the Prince of the demons.
 Paul the Simple, however, does have this gift.”
-St Paul expelled the demon by his simplicity and humility.
+Saint Paul expelled the demon by his simplicity and humility.

 After living for many years, performing numerous miracles, he departed to the Lord.
 He is mentioned by Saint John, the Abbot of Sinai (Ladder 24:30): “The thrice-blessed Paul the Simple was a clear example for us, for he was the rule and type of blessed simplicity....”

 Saint Paul is also commemorated on October 4.